 For example, providing clear labels on buttons and links makes it easier for users to understand which elements are clickable and interact with them more effectively.
 Designing for accessible web standards also helps create an inclusive environment by enabling those who rely on assistive technology (AT) devices such as screen readers or voice recognition software to access content and services.

-Taking these details into consideration ensures that all users have an enjoyable experience while using the website, regardless of their technical abilities or physical capabilities.
+Taking these details into consideration makes sure that all users have an enjoyable experience while using the website, regardless of their technical abilities or physical capabilities.

 The Testing and Launch Processes